Realizing the full benefits of the internet of things starts with a thorough understanding of both challenges and opportunities

-The World Economic Forum in partnership with the Global IoT Council intends to provide regular updates on the progress of the Global Action Plan.
+The World Economic Forum in partnership with the Council on the Connected World intends to provide regular updates on the progress of the Global Action Plan.
 An updated and expanded version of this report will be published in two years in order to track progress of the Global Action Plan and stay abreast of emerging governance gaps.

 "As the internet of things becomes a part of our daily lives, it is essential that we build upon the last three decades of learning from the World Wide Web, ensuring that these technologies create a digital future that is safe and empowering for everyone."